Master in Environment and Resources Management

 Moreover and enhancing the learning experience, the ENREM program offers a wide range of extracurricular activities like seminars on intercultural communication, languages courses, etc.

-In order to apply for the master programme the applicants should at least fulfill the following requirements:
+In order to apply for the master program the applicants should at least fulfill the following requirements:

-- Minimum grade of 8.0 based on the Mexican grading system or equivalent
+A minimum grade of 8.0 based on the Mexican grading system or equivalent.

 Other specific requirements for DAAD-Scholarship

-- Last Academic degree not be more than 6 years old
+Last Academic degree must not be more than 6 years old.

 If you fulfill the requirements above, please review the REQUIRED DOCUMENTATION for more detailed information.